jasonmaster/ArchInstaller/README.md

   * https://github.com/linrunner/TLP
   * https://wiki.archlinux.org/index.php/TLP
   * https://aur.archlinux.org/packages.php?ID=48464

+Initial tests demonstrate that it results in lower power consumption on a Thinkpad T43p than laptop-mode-tools.
+Only missing a brightness control.

 [Powerdown](https://github.com/taylorchu/powerdown) could be a viable alternative to `laptop-mode-tools`, but it replaces `pm-utils` when instaled